 As Long As I Breathe, I Hope

-She waves from the window and smiles.
+She waves to me from the window and smiles and pushes the hair across her forehead.

 Casey is the sort of woman you see who immediately takes your breath away.